-Symposium B focuses on surface engineering and materials science of hard coatings.
-We are interested in fundamentals of deposition processes, properties of new single, multilayer, nanocomposite and nanostructured hard coatings, process-structure-property relationships, substrate effects, modeling, and industrial practices.
+Symposium B focuses on surface engineering and materials science of hard and protective coatings.
+We are interested in the fundamentals of deposition processes, properties of new single, multilayer, nanocomposite and nanostructured hard coatings, process-structure-property relationships, substrate effects, modeling, and industrial practices.

 B1.
 PVD Coatings and Technologies

 This session solicits contributions (except those covered by the topical sessions) related to sputter-deposition, cathodic and anodic arc discharges, laser ablation, electron beam (with and without additional ionization) and combinations of PVD coating methods.
 We welcome contributions on in-situ measurements, process modeling, plasma transport in electromagnetic fields, and multi-phase, gradient and nanostructured coatings, as well as hard and superhard coatings.
 Applications include but are not limited to wear-protective coatings for components and tools, low-friction thin films, high-temperature wear-, erosion-, and corrosion-resistant coatings, optical layers, biomaterials, decorative coatings, and materials for energy applications.

 - Thomas Arnold, Leibniz Institute of Surface Engineering (IOM), Germany, “Ultra-Precision Optical Surface Processing by Reactive Atmospheric Plasmas and Low Energy Ion Beams”

 - Andrey Voevodin, University of North Texas, USA, “Hybrid Technologies for Wear Protective Coatings With Adaptive Behavior”